-The adrenal glands are a pair of small pyramid shaped hormone producing glands which live on top of your kidneys, they are very close to the major artery of your body, the aorta, where they can produce immediate responses by delivering hormones rapidly in to the circulatory system.
-Over 40 hormones are produced by these glands the size of a small walnut, and the most important ones in terms of exhaustion and stress are adrenalin, cortisol, aldosterone, and the steroid hormones such as the estrogens and testosterone.
+The adrenal glands are a pair of small pyramid shaped hormone-producing glands which live on top of your kidneys, they are very close to the major artery of your body, the aorta, where they can produce immediate responses by delivering hormones rapidly in to the circulatory system.
+These small glands, the size of small walnuts, produce over 40 hormones, and the most important ones in terms of exhaustion and stress are adrenalin, cortisol, aldosterone, and the steroid hormones such as the oestrogens and testosterone.

-Deepak Chopra mentions in his book called Quantum Healing, that every single thought a person has will initiate a cascade of change to the hormone system.
+Deepak Chopra mentions in his book called Quantum Healing that every single thought a person has will start a cascade of change to the hormone system.
 We call this system the hypothalamus-pituitary-adrenal axis.
-These neuropeptides initiate the first of the three stages of stress, causing a response then a quick resolution, or a continual cascade of hormonal stimulation leading to widespread changes in body.
+These neuropeptides start the first of the three stages of stress, causing a response followed by a quick resolution, or a continual cascade of hormonal stimulation leading to widespread changes in the body.
 Let’s take a brief look at these three stages:

 The 3 Stages of Stress (the General Adaptation Syndrome)

-(you are confronted with a stressful situation) causes the release of adrenalin, noradrenalin and cortisol from the adrenal glands.
+When a stressful situation confronts you, it causes the release of adrenalin, noradrenalin, and cortisol from the adrenal glands.
 These powerful hormones direct blood toward the muscles and limbs in order to allow you to fight or flight.
 In addition, the pupils of your eyes dilate and you become much more alert.
-When the stressful situation reduces, the increased production of adrenalin, noradrenalin and cortisol and reverts back to normal.
+When the stressful situation reduces, the increased production of adrenalin, noradrenalin and cortisol and reverts to normal.
 This occurs via a “negative feedback” mechanism that allows your body to normalise, a condition we call homoeostasis.

-- If you are healthy, you should see your pupil (the dark circle in the centre of the eye) contract immediately as the light hits your eye.
+If you are healthy, you’ll see your pupil (the dark circle in the centre of the eye) contract immediately as the light hits your eye.
 The pupil normally remains contracted in the increased light.
-But, if you have some adrenal insufficiency, the pupil will not be able to hold its contraction and will dilate despite the light shining on it.
+But, if you have some adrenal insufficiency, the pupil cannot hold its contraction and will dilate despite the light shining on it.

 Causes Of Adrenal Dysfunction Include: